It was awesome!

 Typically, 4 or 5 drummers make up that week’s corp.
 Today, we had 6 on djembe and a full dunun section behind us!
 (3 separate standing drums and rhythms, as opposed to the one regular fella who plays a version – ballet style – that blends what the 3 drums would do together.
 Sorry, can’t explain it better than that.)
 I can’t tell you what it feels like to have that music pulsing through your body, buzzing from head to toe and shaking every cell!
 It’s as though you can feel the space outside of your skin.

 On the drive home, at high noon, a murmuration of starlings danced overhead.
 It was directly above me at one stop, and so big that you could watch it in the sky as the shadow surrounded you beneath.
-It felt like the refracted light of crystals in a sunny room, landing on you, teasing you, flying all around you.
-I felt like I did in class, like I was part of something bigger than myself, like touching the space outside of me, like sharing myself with that space and creating new energy altogether.
+It felt like the refracted light of crystals in a sunny room, landing on you, teasing you.
+I felt like I did in class, like I was part of something bigger than myself, like touching the space outside of me, being part of it.